solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 git clone git@github.com:solo-io/gloo.git
 ```

-You should now be able to run any `main.go` file in the Gloo repository using:
+You should now be able to run any `main.go` file in the Gloo Edge repository using:

 ```bash
 go run <path-to-cmd>/main.go